-What are Mobility Aids?
+What is Mobility Aids?

-The good news is advances in medical and assistive device technology have brought mobility aids to a new level of comfort and ease of use.
+The good news is advanced in medical and assistive device technology have brought mobility aids to a new level of comfort and ease of use.
 Mobility aids are simply equipment, tools, or devices that help you get around by both supporting your movement and helping you bear weight on places other than your feet.

 Mobility aids can boost your energy levels and endurance, as well as relieve stress and anxiety you may have associated with not being able to get around like you once did.
 Depending on your condition and needs, mobility aids you might consider include:

 • Knee Scooters

 How Do I Know I Need a Mobility Aid?

 Your 6-month check-up with the doctor might not outright indicate to him or her that you need a mobility aid.
 Recognizing the signs of difficulty yourself and then sharing your experience with your doctor (whether you have fallen multiple times around the house or simply experience pain with walking) are important to getting you the support you need.
 Clues to pick up on that show you might require a mobility aid include:

 • Trouble Walking: Whether it’s traversing flat, paved surfaces or more inclined environments like stairs, if you are experiencing fatigue, discomfort, and general difficulty walking, it might be time to ask your healthcare provider about using a mobility aid.